top of page

 What Are Sleeping Pills?

 Sleeping pills are medications designed to help individuals fall asleep, stay asleep, or both.
+They are broadly classified into two categories:

 1. Prescription sleeping pills (e.g. Zopiclone, Diazepam)